BotScriptsOSRS/osrs_python_bot/README.md

 ## Usage

-To use the bot, run the `main.py` script in the `src` directory.
-You can customize the bot's behavior by modifying the parameters in the `data.py` file.
-For further details see: https://youtu.be/hgcr21_c0NY
+For details on how to use the script on your PC, see: https://youtu.be/hgcr21_c0NY